NiravJoshi33/blockchainhq-earn/lib/ai-service/README.md

 NEXT_PUBLIC_APP_URL=http://localhost:3000  # Or your production URL
 ```

-### 2. Create a Telegram Bot
+### 2. Create a Telegram Bot & Set Up Webhooks

 1. Open Telegram and search for [@BotFather](https://t.me/botfather)
 2. Send `/newbot` and follow the instructions
 3. Copy the bot token and add it to your `.env.local`
 4. Send `/setdescription` to add a description for your bot
-5. Users can start your bot to receive notifications
+5. Deploy your app and set webhook (see below)

+**📖 For complete Telegram setup including webhooks, chat ID management, and troubleshooting, see [TELEGRAM-SETUP.md](./TELEGRAM-SETUP.md)**

 ### 3. Get OpenAI API Key